 To understand and describe the mechanism of breathing in human beings, it is important to learn about the mechanism of oxygen and gas transportation.

 Respiration, in short, is breathing + gaseous matter exchange.
-All gases exchange between the surface of the alveolus and is influenced by external factors such as tissues, blood, etc. When the alveolar region diffuses, the gases exchange inside the lungs.
+All gases exchange between the surface of the alveolus and are influenced by external factors such as tissues, blood, etc. When the alveolar region diffuses, the gases exchange inside the lungs.
 There are over 600 million alveoli in the human body.

 Oxyhaemoglobin is one of the chemical components formed during the transportation of oxygen.
 As the name says, oxyhaemoglobin is nothing but haemoglobin and oxygen together.
 This occurs when the oxygen concentration is higher in the blood.
 The 2nd form is the same solution of oxyhaemoglobin formed inside the blood plasma region.